Law Enforcement Divorce

 While you shouldn’t let taxes guide all your decisions, it is recommended to work with a fee-only financial advisor or accountant before you make any decisions.
 Paying these professionals may seem like an unnecessary expense, but the money you’ll save in the long run due to their advice will be well worth it.

-Generally speaking, when regular parents (i.e., those who don’t work in law enforcement) divorce, they make alternate weekends arrangements.
-This is where one party enjoys their parenting time from Friday (after school) through the Sunday evening.
+Generally speaking, when regular parents (i.e., those who don’t work in law enforcement) divorce, they make alternate weekend arrangements.
+This is where one party enjoys their parenting time from Friday (after school) through Sunday evening.

 This doesn’t really work for police officers as they work rotating shifts, typically 3-4 days on and then 4 days off.
 You may alternate working days for 30 days, and then move to the night shift for the next month.
 As a result, you and your ex-spouse may need to be inventive when creating a custody/visitation arrangement.
 Make sure your attorney addresses this issue during the legal proceedings.